The Best DI Box & Reamp Box 2024 (Active and Passive)

 However, the RNDI isn’t exactly the most transparent.
 While having more depth from the get-go helps the mix down the line, you might need something else.
 A warmer and bigger sound is harder to achieve in the mix, and the RNDI provides that upfront.

-I highly recommend the Rupert Neve RNDI for bass and guitar, but it can also work well with any instrument.
-It is easily one of the best bass di box options.
+I highly recommend the Rupert Neve RNDI for bass guitars and electric guitars, but it can also work well with any instrument.
+It is easily one of the best bass DI box options available.
+If you want to add more juice to your recordings or even your FOH sound, then the RNDI is highly recommended as one of the best DI boxes on the market.

 • Ground Lift switch for both speaker and instruments